spaceshark123/llm/README.md

 2. Type a question in the chat
 3. Select the sources you want to include
 4. Watch as the AI answers with context
+5. Try switching models for faster, more detailed, or more accurate responses

 ## API Examples